 Use (Or Purchase) Your Own Authenticated Domain

-Email marketing software companies create their programs for businesses who are sending out bulk emails, so when you use a personal account or an email with no domain, it can trigger mailbox programs to assume you are spamming their customers.
+Because of this, when you use a personal account or an email with no domain, it can trigger mailbox programs to assume you’re spamming their customers.

 So be sure to add a business email to your email marketing software, and authenticate it to prove you’re authorized to send emails from the account.